 Harryhausen Tribute By: David Allen

-A review of Mother Goose stories and Fairy Tales may be the last thing you would expect from the old "Danger Seeker".
+A review of Mother Goose stories and Fairy Tales may be the last thing you would expect from me.
 However I jumped at the chance of reviewing this Ray Harryhausen collection when Sparkhill DVD contacted me.
 The first film I ever saw at the drive-in was Harryhausen's Jason and the Argonauts way back when.
 Harryhausen films have been some of the most enjoyable movies I have watched through the years.
 Back to the DVD...

 The first disc contains some of the finest crafted children's stories.
 Material like this is rarely shown on TV anymore and the modern day generation of kids is missing out because of it.
 These films are what paved the way for Harryhausen to create the more famous films later in his career.
 Make sure you show these to the little ones in your life!